 - Core the apple, cut into slices, and cut each slice into chunks.

 - Put apple pieces in a small bowl and toss with about half the dressing, making sure each piece of the apple is coated with dressing.

 - Put the kale into a bowl large enough to hold all the salad, add the rest of the dressing and toss to coat.
 (If you don’t like much dressing, you may not need it all.)

 - Add the apples coated with dressing and sunflower seeds and toss again.

 I used a Honeycrisp apple, but any flavorful apple will work.
 Red apples will look prettier!
 Use any nuts of your choice.
-I'd use Monkfruit Sweetener (affiliate link) for this recipe, but use any sweetener you prefer.
-White balsamic vinegar (affiliate link) will be perfect for this, but any mild white vinegar will work.

 This was not bad after being in the fridge overnight, but next time I would only mix as much salad as I could eat at that time.
 Refrigerate the extra kale and apples and dressing mixture separately and toss together with the sunflower seeds right before you’re eating the leftovers.